-- A. Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project more than standards established in the local general plan or noise ordinance, or applicable standards of other agencies; or - B. Generation of excessive ground-borne vibration or ground-borne noise levels; or
+A. Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project more than standards established in the local general plan or noise ordinance, or applicable standards of other agencies; or

+B. Generation of excessive ground-borne vibration or ground-borne noise levels; or

-The project shall be in compliance with the Fresno County Noise Ordinance, provided daily operating activities occur between the hours of 6:00 a.m. to 9:00 p.m.
+Noise from increased vehicular traffic on and around the project site during construction of the storage pond would be less than significant.
+Construction-related noises are expected to be short term and exempt from compliance with the Fresno County Noise Ordinance, provided construction activities occur between the hours of 6:00 a.m. to 9:00 p.m.
 Monday through Friday and 7:00 a.m. to 5:00 p.m.
 Saturday and Sunday.